Consumer Medicine Information

 Before you start to use it

 Tell your doctor if:

-- you are also taking a sulfonylurea (such as glimepiride or glibenclamide).
+- you are also taking a sulfonylurea (such as glimepiride or glibenclamide) or a basal insulin.
 Your doctor may tell you to test your blood sugar levels.
-This will help your doctor to decide if the dose of the sulfonylurea needs to be changed to avoid you getting hypoglycaemia (low blood sugar).
+This will help your doctor to decide if the dose of the sulfonylurea or basal insulin needs to be changed to avoid you getting hypoglycaemia (low blood sugar).

 - you have heart failure (disease of the heart with shortness of breath, and swelling of the feet or legs due to fluid build-up).